Whatsapp Icon

 Targeted therapy focuses on specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.
 It's often used for melanomas that have certain genetic mutations.

 Early detection and treatment are crucial for improving melanoma outcomes.
-Always consult a healthcare provider for a diagnosis and to discuss the most appropriate treatment options for your situation.
+Always consult a healthcare provider for a diagnosis and discuss the most appropriate treatment options for your situation.

 Consult your healthcare provider for more information on melanoma treatment.